etlbox/etlbox.website/doks_v1.8/content/product/details/release-notes/index.md

 toc: true
 ---

+## Version 3.7.0

+#### Features

+- Distinct: Added counter properties for distinct and duplicate values
+- DataTypeCheck: Added counter properties for valid and flawed rows
+- RowValidation: Added counter properties for valid and invalid data
+- New transformation: ConditionalSplit
+- Adding BulkOperations extensions for any IDbConnection
+- Flexible mapping of property to column names for DbDestination and DbSource
+- ExcelSource can now also read from hidden sheets (enabled by default)
+- [BREAKING] Renaming DestinationTableDefinition to TableDefinition in DbMerge

+#### Bug Fixes:

+- Fixed issues when reading value generated columns

 ## Version 3.6.1

 _Resolved issues with corrupted packaging in version 3.6.0.
 This release contains no functional changes._